-- Decision-making: thinking carefully all the expenses you need to account for and learning to make good decisions about where to spend.
+- Decision-making: thinking carefully about all the expenses you need to account for and learning to make good decisions on where to spend.

 - Research: looking into things like savings accounts, future costs and where you could invest some money will give you solid research skills.

 - Organisational: by keeping track of your budget and savings, you’ll be developing great organisational abilities.
 Check out this budget planner tool, and this savings calculator.

 4. You'll also gain some great skills for work

 We know that academic knowledge and ability aren’t the only elements you need to be successful in your career.
 Getting practical skills in the real world is also important – and work experience isn’t the only way to do that.
 By learning how to manage your money, you’re picking up employability skills that will come in handy in the workplace.
 Skills like: